The views expressed by the host of this program documented to me the screws coming loose here.

 Yeah.

-Why would they say why doesn't Obama need to get a 66 vote?
+Why would they say, why doesn't Obama need to get a 66 vote?

-And you know, I think they really don't want the decision on this.
+And, you know, I think they really don't want the decision on this.

 And I think they're afraid of that responsibility.

-So they're they're more concerned about the politics than they are about the principle of stopping Iran from getting a bomb.
+So they're more concerned about the politics than they are about the principle of stopping Iran from getting a bomb.

 They don't care about it.

-I don't care about our dead play.
+They don't care about our dead population.

 I think you're overthinking it.